tferrari92/automate-all-the-things/README.md

 ## What we'll be doing
 The purpose of this repo is not to give you an in depth explanation of the tools we are using, but to demonstrate how easy it can be to deploy a whole infrastructure and how the tools can interact with each other to make them as efficient as posible.

-I want to show you the power of IaC (Infrastructure as Code), Gitops and CI/CD (Continuous Integration/Continuous Deployment), while providing some ideas on how all of these methodologies can be integrated.
+I want to show you the power of IaC (Infrastructure as Code), Gitops and CI/CD (Continuous Integration/Continuous Deployment), while providing some ideas on how all of these methodologies can be merged for unlimited power.

 <br/>